czzarr/czzarr.github.com/source/_posts/2012-04-29-we-wrote-a-book.markdown

 writing process is extremely interesting in itself and will be the topic of subsequent blog posts.
 For now, we're happy to introduce [Startup Flow](http://leanpub.com/startupflow), a guide to getting set up as a small team starting to work on a new venture.
-It adresses questions about **how to communicate** - especially when **working remotely**, **how to share knowledge** and **how to collaborate on a code base**.
+It addresses questions about **how to communicate** - especially when **working remotely**, **how to share knowledge** and **how to collaborate on a code base**.